NREL Draws on Experience To Expand Equitable Energy Access to State, Local, and Tribal Communities

 Developing a Path to an Equitable Energy Future

-NREL has worked with more than 2,000 communities, utilities, and businesses within state, local, and tribal jurisdictions pursuing clean energy visions.
+NREL has worked with more than 2,000 communities, utilities, and businesses within state, local, and Tribal jurisdictions pursuing clean energy visions.
 The research, analysis, and technical assistance NREL provides through these partnerships informs holistic, community-driven energy and infrastructure solutions that incorporate policy, technology, economic, and social issues.
 Through this applied research and sustained community engagement, the lab continues to gain invaluable lessons and insights about the technical feasibility of community-centric energy transitions.

 Technology deployment is only the tip of the iceberg.
 Equitable energy transitions must embed environmental, energy, and climate justice every step of the way in the transition process.
 Collaborative development of culturally responsive and adaptive technologies, strategies, and solutions enables communities to capture transformative innovations to best fit their needs.
 Building upward from local communities, with time, will achieve broad deployment and distribution of clean energy benefits nationally.